hashicorp/design-system/website/docs/components/button/partials/accessibility/accessibility.md

 Years of misuse have muddled the purpose of a button element vs. a link element, so here is a good rule of thumb to follow:

-If it _goes to URL_, use a link.
-If it does an _action_ (toggle a state, submit a form, etc.), then use a button.
+If it _goes to a URL_, use a link.
+If it does an _action_ (toggles a state, submits a form, etc.), then use a button.

 Now, you may be thinking, “What about instances where I submit a form and redirect a user to a different URL?”
 This is still a button use case.